William John O'Meally: Escape of 1957

 In March 1957 O'Meally again escaped from Pentridge.
 With an accomplice, John Henry Taylor, who was armed with a .38 automatic handgun, he ran through the main gates of the gaol.
 Chief Penal officer Robert Davis tried to stop them and was shot in the thigh, breaking his femur.
-O'Meally then took the firearm and engaged in a gun battle with warders.
-They were re-captured 13 minutes after escaping.
+The pair ran to a nearby filling station, stole a ute belonging to future racing champion Norm Beechey, before O'Meally then took the firearm and engaged in a gun battle with warders.
+They were re-captured within 13 minutes after the bonnet of the getaway car flicked up and broke the windscreen, causing the car to crash into a hydrant.

 On 31 October 1957 Mr Justice Hudson told O'Meally and Taylor; "You are both clearly beyond hope of reform.
 Simply to sentence you to a further term of imprisonment would be to impose a totally inadequate form of punishment, and would provide no real deterrent against further attacks of a like character."

 They were sentenced to 10 more years in gaol.
 In O'Meally's case, this added nothing to his sentence.
 Both were also sentenced to 12 strokes of the cat o'nine tails to be delivered in one session.
 This would be the first flogging since 1943.
 The order to flog O'Meally was appealed to the Supreme Court of Victoria and the High Court of Australia, both of whom upheld the order.

 The flogging was delivered on 1 April 1958.
 Taylor and O'Meally were the last men flogged in Victoria.
-O'Meally claimed that the flogging opened his rib cage, that he was placed back in his cell with open chest and back wounds, and was not given any medical attention.
+O'Meally said that the flogging opened his rib cage, that he was placed back in his cell with open chest and back wounds, and was not given any medical attention.
 He said he took three months to recover.

 In June 1965 O'Meally's wife divorced him on the grounds of his imprisonment.

 From February 1966 O'Meally spent four and a half years breaking rocks.
 He was moved again when he assaulted a warder and broke the warder’s false teeth.
 He was also placed in solitary confinement for two weeks.

 O'Meally went on to become Victoria's longest serving prisoner.
 He served 27 years before being released on parole on 5 July 1979.
 The State Cabinet had accepted a recommendation of the Adult Parole Board.
 The State Governor, Sir Henry Winneke, ratified the decision.
 Sir Henry had led the prosecution of O'Meally at the 1952 murder trial.

-O'Meally was last heard of living in Queensland and may have died there in 1995.
+O'Meally was last heard of living in Queensland and according to relatives, died in 2011 in Brisbane at the age of 92.